spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/customer-health-scoring/index.html.md

 The Account Health Score does and will include many factors with different weightings per group and per individual measure with the goal being a multi-perspective approach, measuring what matters to the customer, and measuring the features that they have access to and can utilize.

-<u>Note</u>: if data is missing for any health measure, it is counted as `NULL` instead of a value (i.e., red).
+<u>Note</u>: if stats are missing for any health measure, it is counted as `NULL` instead of a value (i.e., red).

-<u>Tier-based Product Usage Data</u>: will evaluate the customer’s usage based on their current tier and feature access.
+<u>Tier-based Product Usage Stats</u>: will evaluate the customer’s usage based on their current tier and feature access.
 For example, if a customer is on Premium, we will base their health on Premium-level features to understand their level of adoption.
 If their health is red or yellow, it signifies risk.
 If green, it can signify expansion or flat renewal.

 <u>Leading and lagging indicators</u>: Some metrics are more leading or lagging indicators.
 While we will lean toward a predictive solution, lagging metrics are incorporated to assess past performance.